 — Governor Eric J. Holcomb —

 “This experience has changed my life.
-Now I see people and think, what happened in their life to put them here?
-How can I help?”
+Now I see people and think, 'what happened in their life to put them here?
+How can I help'?”

-Inside the exhibit, you’ll be given the opportunity to dive deeper into your own level of understanding when it comes to substance dependence and opioids.
+Inside the exhibit, you’ll be given the opportunity to dive deeper into your own level of understanding when it comes to substance use and opioids.
 You’ll also see how your perceptions and ideas about this crisis compare with others from around the state.
 What do you know about opioids?
 How are you impacted by cravings?
 How does that relate to addiction?
 Using this baseline of knowledge, you’ll be given the tools you need to start to build empathy for those impacted by this crisis, and ultimately minimize the damaging stigma.

 Through hands-on interactives, you’ll explore our society’s relationship with pain management and understand how our bodies use pain sensors to help keep us safe.
-You’ll also be challenged in an interactive game called CRAVE-BOT, which shows you how your cravings for things like caffeine, alcohol, nicotine and even social media can influence your motivations in ways that sometimes overcome your ability to control.
+You’ll also be challenged in an interactive game called Crave Bot, which shows you how your cravings for things like caffeine, alcohol, nicotine and even social media can influence your motivations in ways that sometimes overcome your ability to control.

 “You're not dealing with a character defect.
 You're dealing with biology.”

 Step inside a giant brain and explore the science behind substance use disorder.
 How do opioids work?
 What happens when you quit using them?
 What makes them so powerful?
 Through a series of animated videos that show how opioids can hijack our neuro pathways, you’ll discover the chemical changes that are taking place inside the brain and how opioids change your thought and behavioral patterns.
-You’ll also have the opportunity to see the opioid crisis from a teen’s unique perspective through a powerful adaptation of a theater production developed by the Young Actors Theatre called Love Over Dose, the story of a teenage overdose and its impact on friends, family and community.
+You’ll also have the opportunity to see the opioid crisis from a teen’s unique perspective through a powerful adaptation of a theater production developed by the Young Actors Theatre called Love Over Dose, the story of a teenage overdose and its impact on friends, family and the community.

 “We have the chance to transform into entirely new, more compassionate human beings with the potential to not only put an end to the opioid crisis, but to transform society.”

 When it comes to the opioid conversation, learning how to shift your language can have a meaningful impact on reducing the stigma that often prevents people from getting the help they need.
-Highlighting the power of words, this exhibit offers a unique opportunity to engage in interactive conversations providing you with the tools you need to more constructively talk about opioid use disorder.
+Highlighting the power of words, this exhibit offers a unique opportunity to engage in interactive conversations, providing you with the tools you need to more constructively talk about opioid use disorder.
 The right words can make all the difference in the world.